Illegear S5X (1070MQ)Starting from RM7998

 For maintenance purposes, the entire bottom of the S5X can be opened up pretty easily (7 screws at the bottom and 4 under the keyboard), and everything you need to access for cleaning and/or upgrades are easy to get to so that’s a huge plus – which is probably a decent trade off to having a full unibody design that is hard to open up.

-One final point to note, hardware-wise, is that during the course of this review, our initial S5X unit somehow developed a constantly flickering internal display, that we ourselves could not figure out, other then to suspect that there were some manufacturing issues with either the LCD flex cable or the soldering on the flex – motherboard attachment point.
+One final point to note, hardware-wise, is that during the course of this review, our initial S5X unit somehow developed a constantly flickering internal display (possibly due to the rather flexy lid), that we ourselves could not figure out, other then to suspect that there were some manufacturing issues with either the LCD flex cable or the soldering on the flex – motherboard attachment point.

 Fortunately, Illegear was very quick to accept our RMA request and attempt multiple times to repair the unit, ultimately issuing us a full replacement S5X unit when it became clear that whatever issue was causing the flickering could not be repaired by normal means.